Hktech-ops/azure-labs/labs/lab5 - Implement Intersite connectivity/README.md

 <img width="1387" height="842" alt="image" src="https://github.com/user-attachments/assets/f2fadb4a-bbcc-483e-a6fa-267733170c07" />

-# Task 6: Create a custom route to route traffic to perimeter subnet (DMZ) before reaching to core subnets
+# Task 6: Create a custom route (User defined route) to route traffic to perimeter subnet before reaching to core subnets

 - Goal here is to divert routing traffic coming to CoreServices to a perimeter subnet first and then to core subnet to have better control